aquent/dotcms.plugins.twittertool/README.md

 Installation
 ==================================
-* Take the .jar from build/jar and upload it to
+* Navigate to the dotCMS Dynamic plugins page: "System" > "Dynamic Plugins"
+* Click on "Upload plugin" and select the .jar file located in the "build/jar/" folder
+* Click on "Exported Packages" and add the contents of the EXPORTS file to the bottom of the list

 Twitter4J Configuration
 ===================================